 Visual Inspection Test

-ASTM F1886 Standard Test Method for Determining Integrity of Seals for Flexible Packaging by Visual Inspection This ASTM visual inspection method is a non-destructive test used for flexible and rigid packages with a minimum of one transparent side so that the seal is in plain view.
-Though it is non-destructive, the ASTM F1886 procedure is limited compared to some other methods in terms of the defects it can detect.
-The effectiveness also depends on factors such as the size of the channel, the materials used in the packaging, whether or not magnification is used, type of adhesion used, and the visible contrast between sealed and unsealed areas.
+This ASTM visual inspection method is a non-destructive visual examination of a sterile barrier closure seal to identify any potential seal defects, such as channels, wrinkles, folds, voids, or other visually-evident defects of the sterile barrier.
+The method is applicable to both flexible and rigid packages with a minimum of one transparent side so that the seal is in plain view.
+The effectiveness depends on factors such as the size of the channel, the materials used in the packaging, whether or not magnification is used, type of adhesion used, and the visible contrast between sealed and unsealed areas.

 Industry Application